0x973/XcodeManager/README.md

 project.setProductName("TestProduct")
 ```

-7. How to modify the bundle id?
+7. How to modify the Bundle Identifier?

 ```swift
 project.setBundleId("cn.zhengshoudong.TestProduct")